new-church/sc-www/content/news/saa-anniversary.md

 date: 2022-01-01 01:00:00 +1100 AEDT
 ---

-This year, the SAA (Swedenborg Association of Australia) Celebrates its 30th year of service.
+This year, the SAA (Swedenborg Association of Australia) celebrates its 30th year of service.
 Here are some major highlights of those 3 decades (thanks to Michael Chester for this history compilation):

 1992
 - Regular group meetings began in Melbourne, Perth and Sydney.
 Over 80 talks in Sydney recorded and made available as DVDs.